Essential Guide to Hong Kong

 Tipping

 Tipping is not expected by taxi drivers, but passengers will usually round the fare up the nearest dollar.
-In hotels a tip of $10 – $20 for a porter carrying your bags or waiter delivering a room service tray is the norm.
-Upmarket restaurants are likely to add a compulsory 10% service charge and this should be regarded as the tip.
+In hotels a tip of $10-$20 for a porter carrying your bags or waiter delivering a room service tray is the norm.

 Health

 Getting to see a doctor is easy.
 Doctors that practice western medicine are almost certainly going to speak English.
-Most Doctors will be able to sell you medicine, and will accept credit cards (check when making an appointment).
+Most Doctors will be able to sell you medicine, and will accept credit cards (check when making an appointment)

 What to Wear